rfdrake/tel/COMMANDS.md

 Alternatively, I'm not sure how it'll work yet but maybe we could get the keepass password from a keyring lookup, or cache it in some other way.

-## syntax (not yet implemented)
+## syntax

 If you want to load a syntax highlight module then you can specify the prefix here.
 For example, DlinkColor.pm would be loaded by

     syntax => 'Dlink',

-I would like to be able to chain these so that you can load more than one.
-That way you can have a default set of highlight rules for your company and a specific set of rules for Cisco routers or switches or whatever.
+You can chain load these so you can have a default set of highlight rules for your company and specific set of rules for Cisco routers or switches or whatever..

 ## username_prompt and password_prompt